flownative/flow-aws-s3/README.md

 Note that it does make a difference if you specify the prefix with a leading slash "/" or without, because the corresponding policy must match the pattern correctly, as you can see in the next section.

+Right now, you can only define one connection profile, namely the "default" profile.
+Additional profiles may be supported in future versions.

 ## IAM Setup

 It is best practice to create a user through AWS' Identity and Access Management which is exclusively used for your